Bomb Threat Procedures

 There is no formal policy statement for this topic.
 However, procedures and other information are provided below.

 The motive behind any threat does not necessarily mean an act will be carried out.
-Still, making threats is a crime and the risk to life and property is significant enough that all threats must be taken as real.
-The UGA Police Department understands the implications a threat has to business and daily activities, and the police department’s goal is to return the unit area back to normal as efficiently and as safely as possible.
+Still, making threats is a crime and the risk to life and property is significant enough that all threats must be treated as real.
+The UGA Police Department understands the implications a threat has to business and daily activities, and the police department’s goal is to address the safety concern and return the unit area back to normal as efficiently and as safely as possible.

-Bomb threats can be made in a variety of ways and can consist of a telephone call, in writing, or as an email.
-Regardless of the method used in communicating a threat, the police department will rely on information obtained by the recipient.
+Bomb threats can be made in a variety of ways and can be shared via a telephone call, in writing, or as an email.
+Regardless of the method used in communicating a threat, the police department will rely on information obtained by the recipient to investigate the event.
 It is important for the receiving party to document and protect information that will be helpful in investigating the act.

 Telephone Threats – The employee receiving the call should attempt to obtain key information that can be used to later validate the threat and to later identify the caller.
 A bomb threat check list is available to assist with this process.